-For each affiliate named in the first column, explain in a note hereto the nature and purpose of any material increase during the period that is in excess of 10 percent of the related balance at either the beginning or end of the period.
+(ii) For each affiliate named in the first column, explain in a note hereto the nature and purpose of any material increase during the period that is in excess of 10 percent of the related balance at either the beginning or end of the period.

-Vantage Equities, Inc. and Subsidiaries Schedule F - Guarantees of Securities of Other Issuers December 31, 2021
+Vantage Equities, Inc. and Subsidiaries Schedule F - Guarantees of Securities of Other Issuers December 31, 2022

-Name of issuing entity of securities guaranteed by the company for which this statement is filed Total amount of guaranteed and outstanding (i) Amount owned by person of which statement is filed Nature of guarantee (ii) -- -- -- --------------------------
+Name of issuing entity of securities guaranteed by the company for which this statement is filed Title of issue of each of securities guaranteed by the company for which this statement is filed guaranteed and Amount owned by person of which statement is filed Nature of guarantee (ii) -- ---------------- -- --------------------------